Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/humanoid/bullywug.md

 NoteIcon: monster
 BestiaryType: humanoid (bullywug)
 SourceType: Bestiary
-BookSource: Monster Manual p.
-35, Hoard of the Dragon Queen, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, The Wild Beyond the Witchlight
+BookSource: "Monster Manual p.
+35, Hoard of the Dragon Queen, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, The Wild Beyond the Witchlight"
 ---
 # [Bullywug](2-Mechanics/CLI/bestiary/humanoid/bullywug.md)
 *Source: Monster Manual p.
 35, Hoard of the Dragon Queen, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, The Wild Beyond the Witchlight*